justfifi17/justfifi17/README.md

   <br>

   ## 🛠 Tech Stack Love Affair
   - 💻 SQL and Python are my tools of choice.
-They’re powerful, versatile, and, just like tech, filled with endless potential for creativity and problem-solving.
+They’re powerful, versatile, and, just like tech, filled with lots of potential for creativity and problem-solving.
   <br>

   # 🛠 My Nerdy Badge Wall 👾